Georgios Kondylis: Military career

 Kondylis was born in Proussos.
-He enlisted in the army as a volunteer in 1896, and fought with the Greek expeditionary corps in Crete.
-He was later commissioned and participated in the Macedonian Struggle (1904-1908) leading his own guerrilla band, and was promoted to captain during the Balkan Wars (1912-1913).
-He supported the Movement of National Defence of Eleftherios Venizelos during the First World War.
+He enlisted in the army as a volunteer in 1896 and fought with the Greek expeditionary corps in Crete.
+He was later commissioned and participated in the Macedonian Struggle (1904–1908) leading his own guerrilla band, and was promoted to captain during the Balkan Wars (1912–1913).
+He supported the Provisional Government of National Defence of Eleftherios Venizelos during the First World War.
 He was notorious for his cruel oppression of a loyalist revolt in Chalkidiki (September 1916), rising to the rank of lieutenant colonel.
-A firm Venizelist, he opposed the restoration of King Constantine I in 1920, fleeing to Constantinople together with other Venizelist officers and organizing there the "Democratic Defence" (Δημοκρατική Άμυνα).
+A firm Venizelist, he opposed the restoration of King Constantine I in 1920, fleeing to Constantinople together with other Venizelist officers and organising there the "Democratic Defence" (Δημοκρατική Άμυνα).
 He returned after the 1922 Revolution as a major general, suppressed the royalist revolt of 1923, retired from the army, and became involved in politics.